Open Now ?

 If tree roots have severely damaged or deformed sections of the drain pipe, replacement may be needed instead of continued repair efforts.
 Signs that warrant replacing the pipe include extensive cracking, holes, or crushing or collapse of more than 30% of the pipe wall.

 Roots that have embedded themselves deeply into every crevice make thorough cleansing impossible.
-Pipe joints that no longer form a strong seal after repetitive removal of roots should be replaced.
+Pipe joints that no longer form a strong seal after repetitive root removal should be replaced.

 Tree Root Intrusion Damage Pipes

-Sections where the interior diameter has decreased by half or more due to root buildup, cannot handle normal flow capacities.
+Sections, where the interior diameter has decreased by half or more due to root build-up, cannot handle standard flow capacities.
 Pipes over 40 years old made of brittle materials like unglazed clay that cannot withstand sudden pressure from root growth inside also need replacement.

 Choosing Drain Materials Resistant to Roots

-When replacing drain sections, selecting pipe materials that are less appealing for roots to penetrate is important.
+When replacing drain sections, it is important to select pipe materials that are less appealing for roots to penetrate.
 PVC piping is a good choice, as roots find it difficult to adhere to the smooth interior surface.

 Concrete piping is also a durable option, though joints still need protection.
-Consider pipe materials coated with polyvinylidene fluoride (PVDF) lining for the highest root resistance.
+For the highest root resistance, consider pipe materials coated with polyvinylidene fluoride (PVDF) lining.

 Plumber Assembling Pvc Sewage

-This creates an extremely slick surface where roots simply slide off instead of attaching.
+This creates a highly slick surface where roots slide off instead of attaching.
 Vitrified clay is dense and non-porous, making it difficult for roots to enter.

 What to avoid are materials like cast iron and terra cotta that are porous and rough inside - roots can take advantage of these surfaces.
-Installing a separate root barrier adds an additional protective layer for any pipe material.
+Installing a separate root barrier adds a protective layer for any pipe material.

 Working With Tree Roots Without Damaging Trees

-When removing intrusive tree roots from drains, it’s important to do so carefully without severely damaging the tree.
+When removing intrusive tree roots from drains, it?s essential to do so carefully without severely damaging the tree.
 Cut roots back only to where they enter the pipe.

-Avoid cutting large structural roots that could compromise the tree’s stability.
-Use hand pruners or small excavation tools to cleanly cut roots rather than painfully tearing them out.
+Avoid cutting large structural roots that could compromise the tree?s stability.
+Use hand pruners or small excavation tools to cut roots rather than painfully tearing them out cleanly.

 Always cut roots perpendicular to their direction of growth.
 In some cases, lifting and repositioning conduit away from roots rather than cutting may work.